Ordet - Carl Theodor Dreyer - Ove Rud - Birgitte Federspiel - minister - Inger Borgen

 It should help to realize that Dreyer’s previous films Vampyr and Day of Wrath were also on supernatural subjects – vampires and witches – and that both films found reason to believe in those ghoulish things after a fashion.
 Vampirism and witchcraft were metaphors, in those films, for real phenomena, and we can likewise expect that resurrection is also a metaphor for something real.

 Although Inger’s resurrection occurs at the end, it functions as a MacGuffin, superfluous to the plot, supplying the occasion for uniting and resolving the plot’s three equal threads.
 Ordet revolves around the troubles of Morten Borgen’s three sons, Mikkel, Johannes, and Anders.
 Like Dorothy’s three companions in The Wizard of Oz, they face problems of mind, heart, and faith (which is equivalent to courage).
 Johannes lost his mind while studying theology and now holds the psychotic delusion that he’s the second coming of Christ.
-Anders is in love with the tailor’s daughter Anne, but her father forbids their marriage because of religious differences.
+Anders is in love with the tailor’s daughter Anne, but her father forbids their marriage over religious differences.
 Mikkel lacks not only faith in God but also the self-confidence that that faith might give him.

 Ordet - Carl Theodor Dreyer - cart - horses - bridge